nickfox/GpsTracker/README.md

 You have the choice of two server stacks.
 You can choose one of:

 1. ASP.NET with SQL Server
-2.  using PHP with your choice of:
+2. PHP with your choice of:
   * MySQL
   * PostgreSQL
   * SQLite